 Sync Templates to Styles

-When you change a layer’s style from a single symbol to unique symbols based on a field, you might want to create templates for each of those values.
-Similarly, if you add a new value to a list or domain, you likely want a new template to match.
-With the latest update, you can sync the templates with the styles in your web map with the push of a button.
+When you change a layer’s style from a single symbol to unique symbols based on categories, it’s handy to have templates for each of those categories.
+And if you introduce a new category or option, having a matching template is a good idea.
+With the latest update, you can easily sync the templates with the styles in your web map with the push of a button.

 When you’ve finished styling the layer, open the Configure templates window.
 You’ll see an alert above the list of templates letting you know that the templates and styles are not aligned.
 Click Update to automatically match the templates with the styles.